wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 In this exercise, you'll apply transformations to each of the queries created in the previous lab.

-If you're not confident you completed the previous lab successfully, you can open the previous lab's solution file, which is found in the **D:\DA100\Lab02A\Solution** folder.
+Begin by opening the solution file, which is found in the **D:\DA100\Lab02A\Solution** folder.

 ### Configure the Salesperson query